laurenemarcus/blog/README.md

 Run the following command to start the postgreSQL server:
 `postgres`

-Run the following command to access the rails console:
-`rails c`

 Run the following command to create the databases:
 `rake db:create`

 Run the following command to migrate to the databases:
 `rake db:migrate`

-Run the following command to copy migrations to the test database:
-`rake db:test:prepare`

-Run the following command to use rspec:
-`rspec`

 Run the following command to start the rails server:
 `rails s`